 Other major reasons to serve this airport

-- BWI sits at the centre of the Washington/Baltimore region, the 4th largest travel market in the US.
-BWI handled 22.3 million passengers in 2014.
+- BWI sits at the center of America’s Capital Region.
+The Baltimore/Washington metro area is the 4th largest travel market in the United States.

 Marketing and other support